XRPLF/xrpl-dev-portal/content/rippled-api-methods/log_level.md

 <!-- MULTICODE_BLOCK_END -->

-The response follows the [standard format](#response-formatting).
+The response follows the [standard format][].
 The response format depends on whether the request specified a `severity`.
 If it did, the log level is changed and a successful result contains no additional fields.

 Otherwise, the request contains the following field: